CuriousChaos/ULCPanel-FullCommunity/README.md

-# ULCPanel-Base
+# ULCPanel-FullCommunity
 ## Universal Linux Control Panel

 An open-source project for Linux distributions.
-This is the BASE version.
+This is the FULLCOMMUNITY version.

 When installed, use this: